RIKEN-RCCS/gfarm-v2-tools/file-courier/README.md

 by a four digits entry "nnnn".
 Lines are grouped by a "nnnn" entry, so as to limit the sum of the sizes in a group.
 It first outputs lines of "size file-name" and then calls "group-files.awk" to split the lines to groups by the sum of the sizes.
+An index-file starts with a line "0000" and ends with "nnnn" as nnnn is the number of groups.

-__group-files.awk__ is a subprogram in "make-index.sh".
+__group-files.awk__ is a subprogram used in "make-index.sh".

 __pack-copy-files.sh__ archives and transfers a group of files.
 It calls "zip_-@" on the output from "catalog-files.sh".
 "catalog-files.sh" lists files in a certain group in the index-file.

-__catalog-files.sh__ is a subprogram in "pack-copy-files.sh".
+__catalog-files.sh__ is a subprogram used in "pack-copy-files.sh".

 ## Notes